 For stomach pain you can try:

-On the note of what foods help with menstrual cramps: the biggest cure against cramps is physical activity – so make a collection of your favorite songs and take that walk through the park.
+On the note of what foods help with menstrual cramps: the biggest cure against cramps is physical activity – so, make a collection of your favorite songs and take a walk through the park.

 For migraines try:

 Avoid salt as much as you can!
 It will cause more bloating.
 So try home-made French fries (which will probably have less salt than at McD) or unsalted popcorn, peanut butter.